m-t-abbasi/Hybrid-GCN-Air-Quality-Prediction/Data Collection/README.md

-# Datasets Used in Reviewed Papers for This Systematic Review
+# Data sets used in the included papers for this systematic review
-In this systematic review, we present a comprehensive list of publicly available datasets referenced in the examined studies.
-This collection highlights the primary data sources used across various articles, providing a valuable resource for researchers seeking comparable datasets in related fields.
+In this systematic review, we present a comprehensive list of publicly available datasets that have been referenced in the studies included.
+This collection highlights the primary data sources used in various papers and serves as a valuable resource for researchers seeking comparable datasets in related fields.

 <ul>
     <li><a href="#Concentration factors of pollutants">Concentration factors of pollutants</a></li>